Cordtus/cw-gas-test/README.md

 This will:

 - Deploy (if `CONTRACT_ADDRESS` is empty) or reuse an existing contract.
-- Run gas tests [varied message sizes, formats, character types.]
+- Run gas tests. [varied message sizes, formats, character types.]
-- Generate a report in CSV.
+- Generate a report in CSV, Markdown, and interactive HTML.

 </details>

 <details>